prince6265/IQA-Repo/MVC/mvc.md

 - This method is use to read the environment variable.
 - Set the default path of the application.

-1. ConfigureWebHostDefaults():
+> ConfigureWebHostDefaults():
 - This is the actual method that convert a console application into the web application.
 - It is use to configure a HostBuilder with defaults for hosting a web app.
 - Enables the IIS Integration and kestrel server.
 - Also add the ForwardedHeaders middleware if ASPNETCORE\_FRWARDEDHEADERS\_ENABLED=True.

-1. webBuilder:
+> webBuilder:
 - The WebHostBuilder is typically used in the Program.cs file of an ASP.NET Core application to configure various aspects of the web application, such as setting up the server, configuring services, and defining how requests and responses are handled.
 It's part of the process of setting up and "building" your web application.
 - Because with the help of web builder here we are calling the Startup class.

 1. App.UseRouting():
 - It enables the routing into our application.
-1. Routing:
+> Routing:
 - It is used to inspect the http request and then map that http request to the controller’s action method.
 1. Conventional Routing:
-- It is default routing behaviour which application follows, in this first look for the controller then action method.
+- It is default routing behavior which application follows, in this first look for the controller then action method.
 According to URL received by the user.
-1. Attribute Routing:
+2. Attribute Routing:
 - Attribute routing allows us to define routes directly on our controller and action methods using the **Route** Attributes.
 - It gives us more control over the URLs by defining routes directly at action methods or Controllers in our Asp.Net Core application.
 - With Attribute Routing, we can specify route templates for individual action methods.
-1. MapGet and Map:
+> MapGet and Map:
 - In ASP.NET Core MVC, the Map and MapGet methods are used to configure routing for specific HTTP methods and paths.
 - Map is general purpose method which are applicable for various HTTP verbs(Get, Put, Post, Patch, and Delete).
 - But MapGet is applicable for a specific type of HTTP verb(Get) only.